wtsi-ic/wtsi-software-policy/README.md

 wsi-software-policy
 ===================

-LaTeX source for the WTSI software policy and boilerplate headers.
+WSI software policy and boilerplate headers.

 How to use boilerplate headers
 ------------------------------